 If that describes your situation, you might as well avoid the hassle of taking things to court and pay the fine instead.

 Don’t make that decision too hastily, though.
-Guilt and innocence in these circumstances rarely is clear-cut, after all, so don’t let a simple lack of confidence keep from fighting your ticket.
+Guilt and innocence in these circumstances are rarely clear-cut, after all, so don’t let a simple lack of confidence keep you from fighting your ticket.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.